billhennessy/blog-chunky/content/post/2020/how-to-defeat-antifa.md

 After sacramental confession, we can begin to fight in earnest.

-While we cannot directly order demons to cease and desist, we can call on angels and saints and the God Almight—Father, Son, and Holy Ghost—to subdue demonic activity, even far away in Portland, Oregon.
+While we cannot directly order demons to cease and desist in Portland, we can call on angels and saints and God Almighty—Father, Son, and Holy Ghost—to subdue demonic activity, even far away in Portland, Oregon.

+(Note: A person in a state of grace *can* bind and expel demons from people and places over which he has lawful authority.
+But do not try this at home without guidance from a priest.
+Don't mess with demons directly.
+I recommend reading Fr.
+Chad Ripperger's [*Deliverance Prayers: for use by the laity*](https://read.amazon.com/kp/embed?asin=B01N5IDAPA&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_ArcwFb3P2XERE) and Adam C. Blei's [*Hauntings, Possessions, and Exorcisms*](https://read.amazon.com/kp/embed?asin=B075W79V5H&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_KqcwFbQXVYKFM) for more information.)

 In His mercy, Christ, through His Church, has given us spiritual combat prayers to use in our battle with powers and principalities.
 Make these words of the Apostle Paul your daily reading: